groupdocs-search/GroupDocs.Search-Products/content/search/net/case-sensitive/xlsx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for .NET](/search/net/) is a robust library for text search and indexing in documents.
-It supports over 70 file formats, including PDF, Word, Excel, images, and ZIP files, ensuring efficient handling of large data volumes.
+It supports over 70 file formats, including PDF, Word, PowePoint, Excel, images, and ZIP files, ensuring efficient handling of large data volumes.

 ############################# Steps ############################
 steps: